 [Section 175I inserted by No. 42 of 2004 s.
 129.]

 175J.
-Withdrawal of notice
+Withdrawing notice

 (1) An authorised officer may, whether or not the modified penalty has been paid, withdraw an infringement notice within 60 days after the day on which it was given by sending to the alleged offender a notice in the prescribed form stating that the infringement notice has been withdrawn.